 The Importance of Humidity Data Logging

 Humidity is the amount of water vapor content in the air.
 A expression used in measuring the parameter is relative humidity, which is expressed in RH or %.
 Humidity control is critical in industries like pharmaceutical, foods, and paper.
+A resistive humidity sensor can help when working on this.
 A high concentration of water vapor in the air can seriously affect vital processes.

-Two of my early humidity data logging projects involved food packaging and operating theatres at hospitals.
+Two of my early humidity data logging projects involved food packaging and operating theaters at hospitals.
 In food packaging, high humidity increases the risk of microorganism growth and contamination, which poses a direct health risk to consumers.
-In operating theatres, humidity has to be regulated at around 60% to prevent exposed tissues from drying.
+In operating theaters, relative humidity has to be regulated at around 60% to prevent exposed tissues from drying.

 A humidity data logger helps in alerting operational personnel of any anomalies in the regulated humidity.
 Besides that, the availability of historical data allows for a professional audit to be performed as required.